yoyowallet/slate/source/includes/_introduction.md

 # Introduction

-Welcome to the Yoyo Wallet platform!
+Welcome to the Yoyo Wallet platform.

 The platform opens up the functionality of Yoyo Wallet to application developers.